LLC: A Step-by-Step Guide

 Add Information for the LLC's Business Address

 The LLC’s Business Address is the physical location of the business where official correspondence and legal documents can be sent.
-It's important to note that a P.O. box cannot be used as the business address as it is not a physical location.
+It's important to note that a P.O. box cannot be used as the business address, as it is not a physical location.

-Be sure to provide a complete and accurate address for your LLC's physical location, including the street name, building number, and suite or unit number if applicable.
-This information might be included in the public records, so it's important to ensure that it is up-to-date and correct.
+Be sure to provide a complete and accurate business address for your LLC's physical location, including the street name, building number, and suite or unit number if applicable.

 State the purpose of your Business